Aug 2009

 faster than any shutter speed.
 This means you can set the shutter

-speed on your Prosumer to it's highest setting and the flash will still
+speed on your bridge to it's highest setting and the flash will still

 light the picture correctly.
 There are two advantages to this.